Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 ```

 **Key Points:**
 - onMessageChannelReady: Called when the PostMessage channel is ready.
-Optionally, your app sends a challenge string (which you should generate uniquely) to the webpage.
 - onPostMessage: Receives messages from the webpage.
 - The channel is registered for the domain https://your-domain.com.

 #### Optional Secure Challenge
 The challenge-response mechanism is optional.
-If used, your app sends a challenge (e.g., "your_generated_challenge") when the channel is ready.
-The webpage can then verify this challenge before processing further messages.
+If used, your app sends a challenge (e.g., "your_generated_challenge") when the channel is ready and when the app receives an event from the webpage the same challenge can be verified.
 If you choose not to implement this extra security measure, simply omit the challenge verification in both the app and the webpage code.

+This mechanism ensures that received PostMessage events in the app comes from the initial CustomTab session PostMessage channel.

 ### Domain Association with Digital Asset Links
 To allow your app to be associated with your webpage, host an assetlinks.json file on your domain under the path /.well-known/assetlinks.json.